Thomas C. Kelly: Early life

 Thomas Kelly was born on July 14, 1931, in Rochester, New York, the son of Thomas E. Kelly and Katherine Fisher.
 When Kelly was a child, the family moved to New York City.
-He attended Joan of Arc School in Jackson Heights and then Regis High School in Manhattan.
+He attended Joan of Arc School in Jackson Heights in Queens and then Regis High School in Manhattan.
 Kelly studied for two years at Providence College in Providence, Rhode Island.
 He then attended St. Rose Priory in Springfield, Kentucky, and St. Joseph Priory in Somerset, Ohio.
 Kelly then entered the Dominican House of Studies in Washington, D.C.
 He was admitted to the Dominican Order on August 25, 1951.

 Priesthood

-Kelly was ordained to the priesthood at St. Dominic Church in Washington, D.C., on June 5, 1958.
+Kelly was ordained to the priesthood for the Dominicans at St. Dominic Church in Washington, D.C., on June 5, 1958.
 He earned a Licentiate of Sacred Theology from the Dominican House of Studies in Washington, D.C., in 1959 and a Doctor of Canon Law degree from the Pontifical University of St. Thomas Aquinas in Rome in 1962.
 He would later study at the University of Vienna in Austria and at Cambridge University in the United Kingdom.

 In 1962, Kelly was appointed as secretary of the Dominican Province of St. Joseph, headquartered in New York City.
 During his time in New York, he also worked for the tribunal of the Archdiocese of New York and the Legion of Decency.
 In 1965, Kelly was appointed the secretary and archivist for the Apostolic Nunciature to the United States in Washington, D.C.
 After serving at the nunciature for seven years, he was appointed associate general secretary of the U.S. Conference of Catholic Bishops (USCCB) in 1972.
 He was elected to a five-year term as general secretary of the USCCB in March 1977.

 Auxiliary Bishop of Washington

-In July 1977, Pope Paul VI named Kelly an auxiliary bishop of the Archdiocese of Washington and titular bishop of Tusuro.
-He was consecrated on August 15, 1977, by then-Archbishop Joseph Bernardin at the Basilica of the National Shrine of the Immaculate Conception in Washington.
+In July 1977, Pope Paul VI named Kelly an auxiliary bishop of Washington and titular bishop of Tusuro.
+He was consecrated on August 15, 1977, by Archbishop Joseph Bernardin at the Basilica of the National Shrine of the Immaculate Conception in Washington.